 ‘Hallo End, what do you want?’
 But he must have had a pretty good idea because he took her away from the others quick before she could cause trouble.
 ‘Why don’t you, step into my office?’

 The alley he waved her into smelled ripe and full just like Mr Rajistan, and when he pushed her up against a wall, she laughed.
 He was so easy to spill; she didn’t need a knife and fork.
 She just needed her teeth.
 Even after everything she’d eaten they hadn’t started to rot.

-When she found what it was she let her tongue kiss the roof of her mouth.
+When she found what the trouble was she let her tongue kiss the roof of her mouth.
 There were two hard little blisters underneath her skin, tight and round like marbles.
 She had her knife out in a second as she made neat little crosses, and they slid into the palm of her hand like balls dropping.
-She held them up top her face so she could examine them better.
+She held them up to her face so she could examine them better.

 ‘Mr Rajistan’s eyes.
 I don’t remember eating those.
 No wonder I’ve been having trouble.’